guruvan/coreos-init/README.md

 * It installs [btrfs-swapon](https://github.com/sebastian-philipp/btrfs-swapon)
 * It creates 2Gb swapfile

+This will expect you to load a valid .dockercfg for the core user with your cloud-config.

 To use it, directly on new CoreOS instances:

 <pre>
-\curl -sSL https://raw.githubusercontent.com/harbur/coreos-init/master/install | sudo bash
+\curl -sSL https://raw.githubusercontent.com/guruvan/coreos-init/master/install | sudo bash
 </pre>

 Output will be: